voostindie/sprox/README.md

 ## Introduction

-Sprox is a small Java 7+ library (around 50 kB) with zero dependencies that provides a simple, annotation-based API for processing XML documents.
-Sprox can be used in a standalone environment as well as in an OSGi environment.
+Sprox is a small Java 7/8/9 library (around 50 kB) with zero dependencies that provides a simple, annotation-based API for processing XML documents.
+Sprox can be used in a standalone environment as well as in an OSGi environment (up to version 3).

 When you need to process an XML in Java, you basically have three types of libraries at your disposal: